New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 Last imported This is the date of the last import for that GPO

-Note: You can import all of the GPOs that you want to migrate to Intune.
-You can also export the list to a detailed CSV file
+Note: You can import all the GPOs you want to migrate to Intune.
+You can also export the list into a detailed CSV file

 1. Click on the MDM Support percentage for one of the policies to view more information: